ndinhbang/case-study/install-phpmyadmin-with-apache-on-centos-7.md

     `systemctl restart httpd.service`

-   To access the interface, go to your server’s domain name or public IP address followed by `/phpMyAdmin` as
+   To access the interface, go to your server’s domain name or public IP address followed by `/phpMyAdmin` , in your web browser
-    changed above
-   , in your web browser

    `http://server_domain_or_IP/phpMyAdmin`